What are Economies of Scale?

 • Location advantages: Companies that are located in areas with favorable business conditions, such as access to a skilled workforce or a well-established supply chain, may be able to produce goods more efficiently and cost-effectively, resulting in lower costs per unit.

-Limitations of Economies of Scale
+Limitations of economies of scale

 While economies of scale can provide many benefits to a company, there are also several limitations to consider: